BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-04-28-final-project.markdown

 <iframe src="{{ site.baseurl }}/assets/templates/ufo_timeline.html" frameborder="0" style="width: 100%; height: 550px"></iframe>{:.centered}

 #### The Imperial March

+We wanted to have a closer look to movies, therefore we looked into how many times the word "movie" was actually **mentioned** in our dataset — and it showed up **1630** times!
+And that’s only counting the *direct* references.

 We went further: read through the *comments* people made, checked which titles were most mentioned, and also looked online to identify blockbuster movies about UFOs.
 That gave us a list of **16 key titles**.
 Here are the most frequent ones: